asyncapi/bindings/anypointmq/README.md

 ## Protocol

-These bindings use the `anypointmq` protocol in AsyncAPI documents to denote connections to Anypoint MQ message brokers.
+These bindings use the `anypointmq` protocol in AsyncAPI documents to denote connections to and interactions with Anypoint MQ message brokers.

 The Anypoint MQ protocol is based on invocations of the [Anypoint MQ Broker REST API](https://docs.mulesoft.com/mq/mq-apis#mqbrokerapi).